• Skip to primary navigation

 Cook on high pressure for 25 minutes

-Caramelized Onions in some butter
+Top with Caramelized Onions in some butter.

 Canned Cucumber Lecho Recipe

-Mujadara can be served plain, however, we like it with one of our canned side dishes.
+Mujadara can be served plain; however, we like it with one of our canned side dishes.
 As a reader worded it: “It’s like opening a jar of summer” to add to a simple dish.
 Serve it in an extra bowl, or together on one plate.

 Incorporate Home-Canning in Meals